duomei98/chemical-hazards/README.md

 # INTRODUCTION
 In brainstorming ideas for our project, we focused on topics that we found were both interesting and practical.
 We settled on the idea of using the structure of chemicals to predict what hazards were associated with it; it fulfilled these criteria, and datasets on this topic were readily available.
-Since a chemical's properties are largely tied to its molecular structure and the bonds between its constituent elements, we were curious to see if a model could successfully predict GHS (Globally Harmonized System) hazard class given a chemical's SMILES (Simplified Molecular Input Line Entry System) string, as well as its charge and type (if applicable).
+Since a chemical's properties are largely tied to its molecular structure constituent elements, we were curious to see if a model could successfully predict a chemical's associated GHS (Globally Harmonized System) hazard pictograms given its SMILES (Simplified Molecular Input Line Entry System) string.

-Through the course of our investigation, we discovered that our model’s ability to predict certain hazards is related not only to the chemical's properties but also the nature of the hazard.
+Through the course of the investigation, we discovered that our model’s ability to predict certain hazards is related not only to the chemical's properties but also the nature of the hazard.
 Analyzing these relationships was very fun and rewarding, and we believe with some key improvements, our model can be used in laboratory settings in safety protocol and chemical handling.

 # METHODS
 ## Pre-Processing
 Notebook link: [milestones.ipynb](url)

-Data preprocessing first required splitting the data into multiple XML files.
-We then took several steps to clean and extract the necessary chemical hazard and SMILES data.
-We parsed the XML files to extract GHS hazard class with their associated CID, which we saved in a TSV file.
-Similarly, we extracted SMILES data with associated CIDs, and saved it in a separate TSV file.
+Data preprocessing first required splitting the safety dataset into multiple XML files, as the raw file was too large to parse directly.
+Then the necessary chemical hazard and SMILES data was extracted.
+First, we removed all encoding errors, then we parsed the XML files to extract GHS hazard codes and CIDs associated with each chemical, which we saved in a TSV file.
+The CIDs were then used to obtain the SMILES data from PubChem, which were then saved in a separate TSV file.

-To combine the datasets we first converted GHS classes to a one-hot encoding based on hazard class, then merged it with SMILES data based on CID, dropping the original GHS classes.
-This resulted in an organized data-frame indicating a chemical's SMILES string and a binary hazard indicator for each hazard.
+To combine the datasets, the GHS hazard codes were first converted to a one-hot encoding based on the corresponding pictogram(s), then merged with SMILES data along the CIDs.
+This resulted in an organized pandas DataFram indicating a chemical's SMILES string and a binary hazard indicator for each hazard.

 ## Data Exploration
 Notebook link: [milestones.ipynb](url)

-When exploring our data, we first checked our data for null values, then analyzed the count distribution of our hazard class features.
+When exploring the data, we first checked our data for null values, then analyzed the count distribution of our hazard class features.
 Next, we investigated the correlation between the hazard classes using a heatmap.
-Finally, we enhanced our data by adding a SMILEs string length attribute.
+Finally, we enhanced our data by adding a SMILEs token length attribute.

 ## Model 1
 Notebook link: [models.ipynb](url)